Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 ## How does each type of communication test to the researched criteria?

+### DOT-methods
+- Literature study
+- Prototyping
+- Benchmark test

 ### REST
 I created a basic application to test the criteria on, this prototype can be found [here](https://github.com/Portfolio-Advanced-software/micro-service-communication-prototype/tree/main/REST).

 #### Scalability
+The best explanation I found was on [stack overflow](https://stackoverflow.com/questions/11297471/why-are-restful-applications-easier-to-scale).
+The benefits explained there are:
+- Stateless, meaning the server doesn't have to store information for the connection making it easier to scale.

+Other benefits were only about it's performance and not unique characteristics that improves the scalability

 #### Performance
 #### Reliability